-Adolescence is a time of considerable development at the level of behaviour, cognition and the brain.
+Adolescence is a time of considerable development at the level of behavior, cognition and the brain.
 This article reviews histological and brain imaging studies that have demonstrated specific changes in neural architecture during puberty and adolescence, outlining trajectories of grey and white matter development.
 The implications of brain development for executive functions and social cognition during puberty and adolescence are discussed.
-Changes at the level of the brain and cognition may map onto behaviours commonly associated with adolescence.
+Changes at the level of the brain and cognition may map onto behaviors commonly associated with adolescence.
 Finally, possible applications for education and social policy are briefly considered.

-Giorgio BertiniResearch on society, culture, art, neuroscience, cognition, critical thinking, intelligence, creativity, autopoiesis, self-organization, rhizomes, complexity, systems, networks, leadership, sustainability, thinkers, futures ++
+Research Professor on society, culture, art, cognition, critical thinking, intelligence, creativity, neuroscience, autopoiesis, self-organization, complexity, systems, networks, rhizomes, leadership, sustainability, thinkers, futures ++

-- Follow Learning Sciences of Change on WordPress.com
+- Follow Learning Sciences on WordPress.com

 Leonardo da Vinci